richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 Because of this and other boilerplate, some section numbers differ from the original RFC.

-- Draft 1: Incorporate RFC 3667.
-Add Scott Bradner as co-author.
+- Draft 1: Incorporated RFC 3667.
+Added Scott Bradner as co-author.

 --- back